 We’ve broken down exactly what you’ll need in this Minecraft brewing guide below, including some of the most common ingredients and their effects.
-We’ll start by breaking down the key equipment you’ll need to get started on your journey to become a Minecraft brewing pro before moving onto the ingredients you’ll be combining.
-So, without further ado, here’s your Minecraft brewing primer for beginners.
+We’ll start by breaking down the key equipment you’ll need to get started on your journey to become a brewing pro before moving onto the ingredients you’ll be combining.
+So, without further ado, here’s your brewing primer for beginners.

 - Brewing stand: used to add and combine ingredients into water bottles